MonsieurrD/MonsieurrD.github.io/README.md

-## Welcome to my personal portfolio site on Github!
+# Welcome to my personal website on Github!

-Recently I have been started uploading/migrating my previous and current projects to Github, as a better place to share and discuss :)
+Recently I have started uploading/migrating my previous and current projects to Github as a better place to share and discuss.

+My major interest is combining Technology with Finance and Business.
+Specifically I have been developing programs and writting codes/scripts for analyzing financial data, building financial models and building automation system for Finance, Business practices.

+I usually program in R, Python, SQL with also frequent usage of HTML, Tableau, Alteryx, Bash, JavaScript, VBA, Spark.

+Feel free to contact me if you are interested in any of my projects and wish to learn more details of them :)

 ### Markdown